mikeperry-tor/vanguards/README_SECURITY.md

 internet connection.

 However, OnionBalance needs some tweaks to avoid giving an advantage to the network adversary.
-Because multiple instances of this addon do not communicate through OnionBalance, each additional instance of this addon will choose different layer2 and layer3 guards.
+Because multiple instances of the vanguards addon do not communicate through OnionBalance, each additional instance of the vanguards addon will choose different layer2 and layer3 guards.
 These additional layer2 and layer3 guards increase the overall exposure to guard discovery attacks.
 In cases where it is just as bad for the adversary to discover any of your onion service instances as it is to discover all of them, then obviously each additional instance lowers your security a bit.

 ### How to OnionBalance